 After all the hiking, wildlife spotting, snorkelling, caving and ruin exploration, what could be better than relaxing on a tropical beach lapped by the Caribbean sea?
 Parents can watch their children play in the surf and race along the sands, days can be broken with the occasional swim or kayak adventure and when the sun goes down, retreat to one of the local restaurants to sample the truly fresh and delicious Belizean cuisine.

-Lesser-known things to do in Belize
+Lesser-known highlights in Belize

 While there are many well-known things to do in Belize, what about the lesser-known highlights?
 Our local experts have shared some of their top tips for where to go and what to do if you fancy a bit of an alternative adventure.